How to Successfully Transplant Bamboo: Tips and Tricks

 Make sure to dig deep enough to ensure you remove all the roots and that the root ball remains intact.
 Use a sharp spade to make the cut and gently pry the root ball out of the ground.
 Proper timing is important for both harvesting and planting bamboo.
 A dormant or non-growth period is the best time to transplant the bamboo, typically during fall to early spring.

-ALSO READ : How to Seal Wood: A Step-by-Step Guide
+ALSO READ : How to Remove Car Wrap: A Step-by-Step Guide

 Root Pruning